Blog

 Cut EU Latency with Amsterdam Dedicated Servers

-Amsterdam’s Fibre Grid: Short Routes, Big Pipes Network
+Amsterdam’s Short Routes and Big Pipes

 Illustration of distributed DNS shields caching content back to Amsterdam.

-Hardware Built for Micro-Seconds—the Melbicom Way
+Hardware Built for Microseconds—The Melbicom Way

 High-Clock Xeon and Ryzen CPUs